Envision Pharma Group Appoints Life Sciences Industry Veteran Alice Choi As President, Integrated Medical Capabilities And Solutions (IMC)

-HORSHAM, UK / ACCESSWIRE / January 16, 2024 / Envision Pharma Group (Envision) has appointed Alice Choi as President, Integrated Medical Capabilities and Solutions (IMC) and a member of its Executive Leadership Team.
+HORSHAM, UK, Jan 16, 2024 - (ACN Newswire) - Envision Pharma Group (Envision) has appointed Alice Choi as President, Integrated Medical Capabilities and Solutions (IMC) and a member of its Executive Leadership Team.
 In her new role, Alice will lead the organization's IMC division made up of experts in medical strategy, medical communications, publications planning and delivery, patient engagement, and more to deliver smarter, faster outcomes for life sciences clients.
-Envision Pharma Group Logo

 Alice joins Envision from IPG Health where she most recently served as EVP, Managing Director, Client Solutions, APAC.
 Prior to this, the bulk of her career was in IPG Health Medical Communications – latterly as Chief Operating Officer for the group and formerly, as Head of Complete Medical Communications.
 During her tenure, she played a pivotal role in establishing and fulfilling long-term business goals while focusing on building upon key client relationships to foster sustained business growth, development, and operational excellence across several global teams.